 Is a breast lift included in a breast reduction?

 - A breast lift and breast reduction are almost similar.
-Although in some cases, breast lift only involves removing excess skin.
+However, in some cases, breastlifting only involves removing excess skin.

 How long after breastfeeding can I get a breast lift?